Sources: Gottfried directly linked to payments

 The information concerning Gottfried, who is now coaching at Cal State Northridge, is redacted in the sentencing memo that is publicly available.

-The sources told ESPN that federal prosecutors initially disclosed Early's attorney's statement before an October federal criminal trial in New York, in which Gatto and two other men were convicted of conspiring to funnel money from Adidas to the families of high-profile recruits to steer them to Adidas-sponsored programs, including Kansas, Louisville and NC State.
+The sources told ESPN that federal prosecutors initially disclosed the statement from Early's attorney before an October federal criminal trial in New York, in which Gatto and two other men were convicted of conspiring to funnel money from Adidas to the families of high-profile recruits to steer them to Adidas-sponsored programs, including Kansas, Louisville and NC State.

 The allegations concerning Gottfried weren't introduced into evidence during the criminal trial.